lambdaclass/mirra_backend/apps/gateway/README.md

 iex(2)> SocketTester.create_user(pid, "JohnDoe")
 ```

-This should print the Gateway's response with the new user.
+This should log the Gateway's response with the new user.

 To get all the campaigns available to that user in Champions of Mirra, you can run the following command (replace `user_id` with the user id returned in the previous request):